 I made this trip back in 2012…it seems like it was aeons ago.
 I considered finding a way into North Korea, but at the time it was beyond my budget in both time and money and I had a new child at home and was just learning what it feels like to have another human completely dependent on your choices – so I opted to go to the less visited DMZ in Sokcho, South Korea.
 This was after my first trip to Seoul and before my trips to the Penis Park in Samcheok and Busan in the South.

 I should start out with a rather silly confession.
-When I was a pre-teen there were two shows I was addicted to Little House on the Prarie and M.A.S.H.
+When I was a pre-teen there were two shows I watched I Love Lucy, Gilligan’s Island, Little House on the Prarie, and M.A.S.H.
 I can still tell you the names of every character on each show and outline the plots of nearly every episode even though it’s been more than 25 years since I would watch those shows after school and before bedtime.
-For those who don’t remember the shows, Little House on the Prarie was the story of the Ingles family as they homesteaded on the Great Plains in the 1800s and M.A.S.H. was the story of the U.S. Army 4077th Mobile Surgical Unit during the Korean War.
+For those who don’t remember the shows, Little House on the Prarie was the story of the Ingles family as they homesteaded on the Great Plains in the 1800s, Gilligan’s Island was about a group of castaways from a Hawaii sailing tour, I Love Lucy was about a funny lady from the 1950s, and M.A.S.H. was the story of the U.S. Army 4077th Mobile Surgical Unit during the Korean War.

 So, I wanted to visit the DMZ.
 I was going to go to the DMZ from Seoul but when I saw glossy tourist brochures and realized it would mean riding a bus with a tour guide and then taking an escorted walk into the (Panmunjan) area before getting on the bus again for an awful tourist lunch, I decided that there had to be a better way.
 I figured I would find it even though when I asked in Seoul, nearly everyone told me that this was the only way to see the DMZ.